hkwu/ghastly/docs/guide.md

 </p>

 ###### `expectUser()`
 `expectUser()` blocks a message if it didn't come from any of the specified users.
-User IDs and username/discriminator combos (the kind you see after typing a mention) are accepted.
+User IDs and tags (the kind you see after typing a mention) are accepted.

 ```js
 expectUser(